 Botulinum Neurotoxin (BoNT) Injections in Hemifacial Spasm

 The advent of botulinum toxin has revolutionized the management of hemifacial spasm.
-Injecting botulinum toxin has become a first choice among the treating physicians as well as the patients due to its efficacy and fewer side-effects.
-Most commonly used BoNT in treating hemifacial spasm is Onabotulinum toxin A. Other commercially available BoNT preparations include rimabotulinumtoxinB and Abobotulinum toxin A. A thorough evaluation excluding the secondary causes such as tumors or vascular malformations is essential before the treatment with botulinum toxin to achieve maximum benefit.
+Injecting botulinum toxin has become a first choice among the treating physicians as well as the patients due to its efficacy and fewer side effects.
+The most commonly used BoNT in treating hemifacial spasm is Onabotulinum toxin A. Other commercially available BoNT preparations include rimabotulinumtoxinB and Abobotulinum toxin A. A thorough evaluation excluding the secondary causes such as tumors or vascular malformations is essential before the treatment with botulinum toxin to achieve maximum benefit.

 Mechanism of Action of Botulinum Toxin